myinter/speechTestDemo/README.md

 # speechTestDemo
 A demo of a speech recognizer that can continue voice recognition after switching to the background will callin handling

+Open the project file with XCode and run it directly without any third-party dependencies.

 # iOS Speech Recognizer

 ## Features: